openplanetary/openplanetary.github.io/_posts/2016-10-17-marsis-sharad-viewer.md

 SHARAD radargrams are fetched by default from the official data repository.
 Since MARSIS level 2 data release is ongoing, a local MARSIS radargrams repository is currently needed.
 As MARSIS data will be released, the official repository will become the default source for the plug-in.

-More information are available in the plug-in installation and user's guide (https://github.com/eSpaceEPFL/marsissharadviewer/blob/master/docs/_build/latex/maarsissharadviewer.pdf).
+More information are available in the plug-in installation and [user's guide](https://github.com/eSpaceEPFL/marsissharadviewer/blob/master/docs/_build/latex/maarsissharadviewer.pdf).